obada-jaras/Arabic-Plagiarism-Detector-Using-NLP/README.md

 - Replacing Arabic letters to match colloquial usage:
   - replacing ى with ا.
   - replacing ة with ه.
-- Removing non-Arabic characters and Arabic punctuations and numbers.
+- Removing non-Arabic characters, Arabic punctuations, and numbers.
 - Removing stop words (common words that do not contribute to the meaning of a text)[^2] [^3].
 - Removing words with only one letter.
 - Stemming the text to reduce words to their base form.